ReChronoRain/HyperCeiler/tests/home-dock-window/NATIVE_DYNAMIC_RESOLUTION.md

   `scale=e25740`, `animate=deecd4`, `set=e24488` and parameter CID 1777 from semantic
   relationships.
 Multiple unrelated constructor and scale candidates are rejected by their setter/continuation data flow.
+- The current launcher artifact also resolves the unlock projection setter and, independently, the return address of the `bl` that feeds it (`scale=12d3e3c`, `call_return=12d37d8`); the required-artifact test verifies the dynamically derived pointer offsets, the call-site filter, five distinct Hotseat containers, relocation and four-word hook contract.
 - Resolver/runtime tests relocate complete executable ranges, group independently loaded generations, reject duplicate matches and malformed mapping inventories, and pass AddressSanitizer plus UndefinedBehaviorSanitizer.